 "Yes, we all have that problem," Billy pointed out.

-It was a long day.
-Billy held onto Emil when they walked to school and back, so he could move Emil to the side when a bicycle came by.
+Billy held on to Emil when they walked to school and back, so he could move Emil to the side when a bicycle came by.
 He would say, "Bicycle" to Emil each time that happened.
 He stayed next to him on the playground, to get Emil out of the way if there was anything dangerous for someone who couldn't hear.

 Emil could hear the teacher's voice in his head, because the teacher is a doll, too, but when the class watched a video, he couldn't hear it.
 The teacher adjusted the TV so there were words across the bottom of the screen that told what was being said.
 The teacher put a chair for Emil up at the front of the class, so he could see the words clearly.